haktanonur/KafkaSpringBootIntegration/README.md

-# Spring Boot & Kafka Project
+# Spring Boot & Kafka Wikimedia Project
 This is a sample Spring Boot project that demonstrates the integration of Kafka with a Spring Booot application.

 ## Requirements